OFFIS-mosaik/mosaik/docs/how-tos/pause-resume.rst

 To begin, we need to define a function to start our simulation.
 We create a :class:`~AsyncWorld`, which represents our simulation, and define the simulators we want to use.
-We also introduce an :class:`~asyncio.Event` called ``event``, which we will later use to control pausing and resuming.
+We also use an :class:`~asyncio.Event` called ``world.running``, which we will later use to control pausing and resuming.

 .. literalinclude:: code/pause_resume_how_to.py
    :start-at: Simulation set up